EduardoQA/postman-api-testing/README.md

 ## How To Run The Test ##

 ```
-# Import the file into postman
+# Import the "Trello APIs.postman_collection.json" file into the Postman
-# Click on the three dots in the "Trello APIs" collection and click on "Run Colection"
+# Click on the three dots in the "Trello APIs" collection and click on "Run Colection" and set the Run Configuration as you wish.
-# Set the Run Configuration and Execute.
+# Execute the Collection Runner to see the results.
-# Go to "https://trello.com/u/eduardolemes22/boards" along as the run happens
+# (Bonus) You can also go to "https://trello.com/u/eduardolemes22/boards" to see the CRUD process happening while the collection is running.